-The maximum period of candidature for the double degrees is six years.
+The normal and maximum period of candidature for the double degrees can be found here.
 The two degree programmes must be undertaken and completed within a single continuous candidature period (save for the usual provisions for leave of absence).

 The student will be eligible for award of medals and prizes for both degrees.